Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-You can no longer afford cover.
+- You can no longer afford coverage.
 If your financial circumstances take a turn for the worse and you need to cut back on expenses, you may decide you can’t afford to continue paying pet insurance.

 How can I avoid cancelling my pet insurance?

 You’ll lose out on the peace of mind for vet expenses if you forgo pet insurance.
 Instead of cancelling, you may want to consider a few other options: